 1. INTRODUCTION

-1.1 Purpose of This Document
+1.1 Purpose of this Document

-This document defines the approach to be followed for the testing of changes to the UK Link Systems and User systems either as a result of a UK Link Modification (‘Industry Testing’) or for specific Users to test their own systems (‘User Testing’) – such as new entrants or Users undertaking testing following changes to their systems or processes.
+This document defines the approach to be followed for the testing of changes to the UK Link Systems and User systems either as a result of a UK Link Modification or Release (‘Industry Testing’) or for specific Users to test their own systems (‘User Testing’) – such as new entrants or Users undertaking testing following changes to their systems or processes.

 When UNC Modifications are considered the testing requirements must be considered so that any costing products such as Rough Order of Magnitudes can take account of such requirements.
-Following approval of UK Link Modifications it is expected that the Users and Transporters will define the testing requirements which will be approved at the UK Link Committee.
+Following approval of UK Link Modifications it is expected that the Users and Transporters will define the testing requirements for each UK Link Modification or Release which will be approved at the UK Link Committee.
+Where there is a shortfall in the amount allocated for testing, this will be defined as a Class 3 UK Link Modification, which will require a UNC Modification in order to allocate such costs.

+When a User wishes to undertake User Testing they must submit a User Testing Service Request which defines the scope of proposed testing and requested timescales.
+This will be responded to by Xoserve to confirm availability, scope and costs.

 This document will cover the following: